-- and couple of Monarch butterflies
+- and a couple of Monarch butterflies

 I am sure there are other species that I didn’t see.
-Most the flowers in my garden are native to my local area.
+Most of the flowers in my garden are native to my local area.
 Because of this many butterflies and other pollinators are attracted in my garden.

 Since I have about ten plants of Purple Coneflower, I see plenty of butterflies in June and July.
-I will have many butterflies my garden in the fall.
+I will have many butterflies in my garden in the fall.
 Mainly because I have several Sedum Autumn Joy plants and New England asters that bloom then.

 Hostplants to Entice the Red Admiral Butterfly to Lay Eggs in Your Garden